dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

 At its heart, RAG relies on vector databases as a knowledge source, storing information as embeddings (i.e. numerical vectors) that represent the semantic meaning of text, images, or other data types in a high-dimensional space.
 These embeddings are used to query and retrieve relevant information before generating a response from the LLM, improving the model's ability to provide contextually accurate answers.

 While basic vector search with embeddings is a great starting point, we often encounter scenarios where it falls short.
+It tends to find documents that discuss similar *topics* as the query, but don't necessarily contain the direct *answer* needed.
+This can lead to the LLM receiving irrelevant information, known as "distractors," which can degrade the quality of the generated response and make debugging difficult.
 This blog post, explores how we can enhance a RAG pipelines using query expansion and re-ranking, with practical examples using ChromaDB and Google's Generative AI models.

-The journey begins with a common RAG setup: ingesting a document (in this case, Cisco's 2023 Annual Report), splitting it into manageable chunks, embedding these chunks, and storing them in a vector database like ChromaDB.

 ## The Foundation: Embeddings-Based Retrieval

+Many teams start with simple retrieval methods, often relying on semantic similarity or basic embeddings.
+The common workflow involves ingesting documents, splitting them into manageable chunks, embedding these chunks, and storing them in a vector database like ChromaDB.
+When a user submits a query, this get embed with same way as the chunks were embedded.
+Then finding documents with the most similar embeddings (nearest neighbors), and feeding those documents as context to the LLM.

-First, let's quickly start with a basic RAG pipeline:
+Let's build this basic RAG pipeline:

-1. Document Loading & Preprocessing: A PDF document is loaded, and its text is extracted.
-This raw text is then split into smaller, more manageable chunks.
-The notebook uses both RecursiveCharacterTextSplitter and SentenceTransformersTokenTextSplitter to illustrate different approaches to chunking.
+### 1. Document Loading & Preprocessing:
+We will load a PDF document, and extract its text content.
+The raw text is then split into smaller, more manageable chunks.
+We use both `RecursiveCharacterTextSplitter` and `SentenceTransformersTokenTextSplitter` to for chunking.

 ```python
 from pypdf import PdfReader